Food safety

 In case of misdemeanor, The Criminal Fine Enforcement act of 1994 may take effect and charge offenders anywhere between $100,000 to $500,000.
 Categories for appropriate fines depend on whether the offender is an individual or a corporation, and whether the criminal violation resulted in death or felony or not.

-How to avoid common health code violations?
+How to avoid common health code violations with food safety management software

 With FoodDocs, you can set up a comprehensive digital Food Safety Management System in just a matter of minutes.
 When you use our AI-powered solution, you can get the following features: